 The core of any technology assessment is “does it work as advertised”?
-In this aspect the appraisal requires a deep dive into the science and engineering of the process or product.
+In this aspect, the appraisal requires a deep dive into the science and engineering of the process or product.
 Important issues to be assessed include product yields, product quality, energy utilization, process flows, and materials and safety concerns.
-When the renewable technology passes scientific scrutiny, it needs to be evaluated for its financial feasibility.
+When renewable technology passes scientific scrutiny, it needs to be evaluated for its financial feasibility.
 Are the products sufficiently valuable to justify the investment in site acquisition, plant construction, labor engagement, and permitting?
 Will the market respond favorably to the new product or process?
 Are subsidies, mandates, or other favorable conditions in play?
 Renewable technologies must be assessed objectively relative to their competition from conventional technologies as well; being green is rarely ‘good enough.’

 Technology evaluations can take many forms, but they generally provide answers to key questions and allow innovators to: